Diya Aur Toofan (1969 film)

-It also stars Munawar Zarif, Naghma, Ejaz Durrani, Nadeem Baig and Agha Talish It tells a story of a woman who marries the man she falls in love with but who dies before the marriage could be consummated, she is then thrown out of her in laws because they find out she is pregnant.
+It also stars Munawar Zarif, Naghma, Ejaz Durrani, Nadeem Baig and Agha Talish.
+It tells a story of a woman who marries the man she falls in love with but who dies before the marriage could be consummated, she is then thrown out of her in laws because they find out she is pregnant.

 Plot

-Diya aur Toofan tells the story of a tourist who travels to Muree named Akbar (Ejaz Durrani) and who's also a painter.
+Diya aur Toofan tells the story of a tourist named Akbar (Ejaz Durrani) who travels to Muree and who's also a painter.
 He falls in love with the daughter, Sabrah (Naghma) of the man he's living with as a paying guest.

-Akbar convinces his mother that he wants to marry Sabrah and her only and the mother finally agree's.

-But on the day of the wedding Akbar meets with an accident and they don't manage to consummate their marriage but she is thrown out of her in laws when they find out she is pregnant.
+Akbar convinces his mother that he wants to marry Sabrah and only her and the mother finally agrees.
+But on the day of the wedding, Akbar has an accident and they don't manage to consummate their marriage but she is thrown out of her in-laws home, when they find out she is pregnant.

-Sabrah leaves home and is saved by Nawab Sahib (Agha Talish) when she's nearly hit by a car.
+Sabrah leaves home and is saved by Nawab Sahib (Agha Talish), when she's nearly hit by a car.
 He takes Sabrah home and treats her as his daughter.
 Sabrah gives birth to a girl Salma (Rani).

 Salma is saved from a poisonous snake by no other than Akbar who she doesn't know is her father.